History of the minimum wage: Australia

 On 14 December 2005, the Australian Fair Pay Commission was established under the Workplace Relations Amendment (WorkChoices) Act 2005.
 The responsibility of the commission includes the setting of the standard federal minimum wage, replacing the role of the Australian Industrial Relations Commission that took submissions from a variety of sources to determine appropriate minimum wages.

 The Australian Fair Pay Commission was replaced by Fair Work Australia in 2010, later renamed the Fair Work Commission.

+France

+A national minimum wage was introduced in France in 1950, although there is a long history in that country of governments attempting to regulate pay.
+In 1848, the first step taken to help low-paid workers was carried out when Parliament decreed (as noted by one study) “that the wages of subcontracted labour were to be investigated if the competent authorities deemed that workers were being unfairly remunerated.”
+Later, in 1898, a decree was issued that regulated wages in public works projects.
+Minimum wages were also advocated in the platforms of various Socialist parties in the late Nineteenth and early Twentieth centuries.

 United Kingdom

 The minimum wage was a major factor in British industrial relations from 1909 until the 1930s.

 Following a study of the minimum wage laws in Australia and New Zealand the Liberal Party acted to set up a minimum wage in the most heavily sweated or underpaid industries, as part of a broad range of social reforms.
 Winston Churchill, president of the Board of Trade, introduced the Trade Boards Act in 1909.
 It created boards that set minimum wage criteria that were legally enforceable.
 The main provision was to set minimum wages in certain trades with the history of low wages, because of surplus of available workers, the presence of women workers, or the lack of skills.
 At first it applied to four industries: chain-making, ready-made dresses, paper-box making, and the machine-made lace and finishing trade.
 About 70 per cent of their 200,000 workers were women.

 Coal mining was added in 1912, following a major strike.
 In 1913, five additional wage boards were set up that covered Hollowware making, shirt making, sugar confectionery and food preserving, tin box making, and linen and cotton embroidery, along with a portion of the laundry industry.
 These extensions covered an additional 140,000 workers.
 Unions pushed for the 1918 Act to greatly extend the coverage of minimum wages.
 In 1917, "Whitley councils" or Joint industrial councils were established in 41 industries with over 2 million employees to bring together unions and management to discuss not only wages and conditions but also a wide range of related issues such as jobs, security, benefits and technical education.